Huilliche people: 17th century

 The portion of Futahuillimapu south of Maipué River became largely depopulated following a period of pillaging by the Spanish and loyalist Huilliches that had relocated from Osorno to the forts of Carelmapu and Calbuco.
 After Valdivia was refounded in 1645, the Spanish struggled to establish a land route to the vicinities of Chiloé Archipelago across independent Huilliche territory.

 There are reports in the 17th and 18th centuries of internal conflicts among the Huilliche.
 This may have stunted population growth.

 18th century

 In late 18th century Basque navigator José de Moraleda wrote that Huilliches of Osorno were more stocky, agile and of general better appearance than the people of Chiloé.
-Their ponchos were described by Moraled as less pleasing ("vistosos") than those of Chiloé.
+Their ponchos were described by Moraleds as less pleasing ("vistosos") than those of Chiloé.

+A new battle took place between Spanish and Huilliche forces in 1759 near the shores of río Bueno.
+The outcome of the battle has been subject ot different interpretations.
+The battle of 1759 was an exception to the overall policy of befriending Indigenous communities on behalf of the Spanish authorities in Valdivia.

 In 1792 the Huilliches were ravaged by a Spanish army led by Tomás de Figueroa.
 A peace parliament and treaty was signed in 1793.
 In the treaty Huilliche property was recognized by the Spanish.